in28minutes/learning-paths-cloud-and-devops/architect/4-microservices.md

 Excited to bring our latest discussion.
 Koushik, Siva and Ranga are discussing Microservices.

-Here's the complete discussion - TODO
+Here's the complete discussion - https://youtu.be/R2wzkhvXanA

 #javabrains #in28minutes #microservices #career #technology #people #java #architect
 ```